 By Bicycle – La Paz is very popular amongst cyclists and the Autopista highway makes it relatively easy to enter the city by bike.
 Some streets can be extremely steep so always ensure you’ve checked your brakes before you travel!

 Where to go Next?

 - Rurrenbaque – Book a flight or brave the long bus journey to Rurrenbaque where you can explore the Amazon wetlands, interact with the Pampas wildlife and trek through the jungle.

-- Salta – Cross the border into Argentina to find the beautiful colonial town of Salta, best known for its authentic architecture and stunning scenery.
-It’s also the perfect place to catch some much needed sunshine after the chilly temperatures in Bolivia!
+- Salta, Argentina – Cross the border into Argentina to find the beautiful colonial town of Salta, best known for its authentic architecture and stunning scenery.
+It’s also the perfect place to catch some much-needed sunshine after the chilly temperatures in Bolivia!

 - Cusco, Peru – Head North up into Peru to discover Cusco and its wonderfully colourful markets.
 If you’re planning to visit Machu Picchu, Cusco provides a great base to leave your bags before you embark on the epic journey to the ancient city.

 Written by: Chiara Pelizzari is an English Graduate turned Advertising Executive who has taken a year out to travel the world.